nzfarmer1/FAPI/README.md

 (PUB/SUB settings are controlled via SenML using the ps:x tag where 0 means no sleep; and x provides the sleep window in milliseconds)

-To enable a service, a configuration DEFINE is passed in the build process; used to include/exclude module.
+To enable a service, a configuration DEFINE is passed to the build process; used to include/exclude module.
 A build script runs the Makefile and checks for changes in parameters.
-For example, build a version of the firmware with support for a TANK Module, OTAS updates, RESET,  EEPROM and SLEEP we can use:
+For example, to build a version of the firmware with support for a TANK Module, OTAS updates, RESET,  EEPROM and SLEEP we can use:

 ./build XCONFIG=0x111F XDEBUG=0x1 FAST=0x0.